Troye Sivan Becomes An Ambassador For MAC Makeup

-Troye Sivan shared to his socials today that he has become an ambassador for the makeup brand, MAC cosmetics.
+Troye Sivan shared to his socials today that he has become an ambassador for the makeup brand MAC cosmetics.

 On Instagram, Sivan posted a fierce headshot of himself.
 His platinum blonde hair is covering one eye while the other is staring into the camera lens.
-The campaign is in support of “Viva Glam” which they are celebrating 25 years of.
-With the photo upload, he has also shared a video clip that includes Troye with his model boyfriend, Jacob Bixenman as well as other ambassadors.
+The campaign is in support of “Viva Glam,” which they are celebrating 25 years of.
+With the photo upload, he has also shared a video clip that includes Troye with his model boyfriend, Jacob Bixenman, as well as other ambassadors.

 In the caption, Sivan expresses that the brand is extremely close to his heart.